 Food is more than our jobs.
 Food is our responsibility to the community.
 Philanthropic and charitable activity is central to our concept of hospitality.
 The CSCA community is generous with time, energy, money, and the use of school resources to support causes important to us.
 Visit us at one of our upcoming events.

-Join us on December 15th from 10am – 2pm to buy holiday treats, gifts, and more.
-All proceeds will be divided between two fantastic organizations:
+On December 15th from 10am – 2pm, hundreds of people came out to buy holiday treats, gifts, and more, helping us raise $10,000.
+All proceeds were divided between two fantastic organizations: